-If all PCCs are removed from the car when the engine is running or key position I or II (p.
-67) is active, and if all doors are closed, then a warning message is shown in the information display in the combined instrument panel and an audio reminder signal sounds at the same time.
+If all remote control keys are removed from the car when the engine is running or key position I or II (p.
+75) is active, and if all doors are closed, then a warning message is shown in the information display in the combined instrument panel and an audio reminder signal sounds at the same time.